kartoza/miniSASS/docs/src/user/guide/register-login-logout.md

 ![Login](./img/register-login-logout-5.png)

-On the login page fill the email address and the password in the 1️⃣ corosponding fields.
+On the login page fill the email address and the password in the 1️⃣ corresponding fields.
 Once you have entered your email address and password, click on the 2️⃣ `Login` button to proceed.

 ![Login form](./img/register-login-logout-6.png)